pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/CloudKit.md

 #### Globally unique primary keys

 > TL;DR: Primary keys must be globally unique identifiers, such as UUID, and cannot be an
 > autoincrementing integer.
-Further, a `NOT NULL` constraint should be specified with an
+Further, a `NOT NULL` constraint must be specified with an
 > `ON CONFLICT REPLACE` action.

 Primary keys are an important concept in SQL schema design, and SQLite makes it easy to add a